 The Writing Center sends monthly updates about events, policies, and services to faculty who opt in to these mailings.
 Contact Amber Cook to be added to the list!
 See below for current and past updates.

-Current Updates: January 2020
+Current Updates: March 2022

-Creating a Welcoming and Inclusive Writing Center for Students
+Upcoming Writing Center Webinars for Students

-Writing Tip of the Month: Plagiarism Prevention
+Writing Tip of the Month: Run-On Sentences and Sentence Fragments

 - Run-on sentences and sentence fragments are often misunderstood, with many writers thinking of them simply as sentences that are too long or too short, respectively.
 Instead, these syntax errors result when necessary sentence components are missing or connected incorrectly, regardless of sentence length.
 You and your students can review the rules for constructing a complete sentence to identify and avoid these types of errors.